Marsh Farm

-Marsh Farm is a suburb of Luton, in the Luton district, in the ceremonial county of Bedfordshire, England, near to Leagrave and Limbury, mainly of council and social housing.
+Marsh Farm is a suburb of Luton, Bedfordshire, England, near to Leagrave and Limbury, mainly of council and social housing.
 The area is bounded by the edge of Luton to the north, Bramingham Road to the south, Spinney Wood and the path from the wood to the edge of Luton to the west, and Great Bramingham wood to the east.

 Etymology

 The estate takes its name from the farm that owned much of the land that eventually became the estate.
 Marsh Farm was located by Leagrave Marsh and part of the old farmland is now Leagrave Park.

 History

 The estate was built in the late 1960s, with a mixture of flats and houses as part of the post-war expansion of Luton, mostly for overspill population rehoused from London.
 The estates at Farley Hill, Hockwell Ring and Stopsley were all built at about the same time.
 The council-owned tower blocks that dominate the estate are called Lea Bank, Penhill and Five Springs, each is of a similar design and are 15 floors each reaching a total height of 44.2 m.